-Salzburg, the charming Baroque city of Mozart and more recently the Sound of Music.
+Salzburg, the charming Baroque city of Mozart and more recently the Sound of Music, is one of the best places to visit in Austria and is filled with many activities worth adding to your bucket list.
 It is certainly a place one can get lost in for days, but what to do when you’d like to get out of the city for a while?
-Don’t worry, I’ve got you covered with these 10 awesome ideas for a day trip from Salzburg!
+Don’t worry, I’ve got you covered with these 10 awesome ideas Salzburg day trips!
 Let’s get started!

-This first one is not technically outside of Salzburg, but it is a bit away from the city centre and Salzburg’s usual hustle and bustle.
+This one of the Salzburg day trips is not technically outside of Salzburg, but it is a bit away from the city centre and Salzburg’s usual hustle and bustle.
 However, it is an absolute must-see, as it is a bit quirky and can keep you entertained for a whole day.

 Besides the falconry show, Hohenwerfen castle is quite impressive by itself and houses 3 museums and occasional temporary exhibitions.
 It is located in Werfen, less than an hour’s drive from Salzburg, and can easily be reached by car or public transport.